intuition-dev/INTUITION/src/README.md

-# MetaBake&trade;
+# Metabake&trade;

 #### 'All my friends KNOW the low-coder'

-### MetaBake&trade; is open source and extensible low-code productivity tool for programmers.
+### Metabake&trade; is open source and extensible low-code productivity tool for programmers.

 ## Overview